paladique/AzureSample-FunctionCSVToJSON/README.md

 }

 ```

 ## Run and Test Function Locally
 The code for the function is now complete, and can be run and debugged locally in Visual Studio.
-[How?]
 The function will run when a file is dropped into the `to-convert` blob container, but will only print a JSON version of a file with a .csv extension.
 During debugging, a console window will appear, containing information on the App and Functions, and text from `log.Info` method calls.

 1. Press F5.
 1. Drag and drop csv file into `to-convert` blob container from exercise 4.